melissakipp/melissajkipp/_posts/personal/2021-10-08-mentors-to-follow.md

 categories: jekyll
 tags: Pinned
 author: Jekyll
 description: Mentors for web development students.
 A list of my top 5 mentors that have helped me.
-I have been on a self-study of learning how to code, these are they people that I kept a close eye on.
+I have learned through a self-study style of learning how to code.
+These are they people that I have kept a close eye on.
 image: /assets/images/arizona-gallery-4.jpg
 image-alt: "Desert flower"
 ---